emintz/ArduinoLib/RTOSAid/README.md

    least) without requiring special application logic.
 3. Scalability: developers can add queue capacity by enlarging the queue's buffer, which is extremely simple to do.
-4. Load leveling: queues absorb load spikes by holding messages for later processing.
-This simplifies background processing, where the queue delivers messages to a low priority background task.
+4. Load leveling: queues absorb load spikes by holding messages until the receiver(s) are ready to process them.
+This simplifies background processing, where high priority publishers send messages to one or more low priority background task(s) to be processed when the system becomes idle.
 5. Fan in: any number of tasks can add messages to a queue, simplifying the implementation of client/server architectures
 6. Multi-task and multi-thread safety: multiple tasks can send and receive